 There is often more than one nautical term for the exact same thing on a boat.
-This includes the boards showing the boat’s name and its port of registration.
-The board carrying the name can rightly be called the name plate, or the stern board, or the aft board, because they are usually mounted on the stern, the transom, or aft section of the boat.
-These boards are not to be confused with quarter boards, which show the ships name on either stern quarter, not actually on the stern.
-A boat will normally also have a board showing its port of registration, also known as the port-of-call, or registration board, (but not it’s the home port, which is different), and which can also be mounted on….. well you get my drift.
+This includes the boards showing the boats name and its port of registration.
+The board carrying the name can rightly be called the name plate, or the Transom board, or the aft board, or the stern boards, because they are usually mounted on the transom, the stern, or aft section of the boat.
+These boards are not to be confused with quarter boards, which show the ships name on either stern quarter, not actually on the transom.
+A boat will normally also have a board showing its port of registration, also known as the port-of-call, or registration board, but not its the home port, which is different, and which can also be mounted on….. well you get my drift.

-When I bought my Down East 45 she had another name and was registered as an American vessel in San Diego, CA. In due course I un-documented her and re-christened her Britannia, probably the oldest name of any British ship, going back to Roman times.
-Registration is now in the Isle-of-Man, a picturesque island in the middle of the Irish Sea, between England and Ireland and part of the UK.
+When I bought Britannia she had another name and was registered as an American vessel in San Diego, CA. In due course I un-documented her and re-christened her Britannia, probably the oldest name of any British ship, going back to Roman times.
+Registration is now in the Isle-of-Man, a picturesque island in the middle of the Irish Sea, between England and Ireland, and part of the UK.

 Both boards therefore needed new letters and restoration.
 They were heavy solid mouldings in glassfibre resin, fastened to the transom with stainless screws and lashings of adhesive caulking.
-It was very difficult to lever them off, even using 2’ foot long pry-bars, and it left a big mess, which I then had to clean up and polish—the whole transom.
+It was very difficult to lever them off, even using 2’ foot long pry-bars, and it left a big mess, which I then had to clean up and polish.

 The original name and port-of-call were simply white vinyl letters, stuck on the blue painted boards.
-I sanded the boards with my belt sander, which made short work of all the letters and smoothed out the globules of paint and varnish, which had been applied over the years.
-I then undercoated both boards with two coats of two part epoxy primer from Jamestown Distributors, Total Boat range, (www.Jamestowndistributors.com), rubbing down between coats with 120 grit sandpaper.
-I then rolled three coats of Total Boat Flag Blue on each board—again rubbing down between coats, and finishing with 250 grit, which produced a glass like hard finish.
+I sanded the boards with my belt sander, which made short work of all the letters and smoothed out the globules of paint and varnish that had been applied over the years.
+I then undercoated both boards with two coats of two-part epoxy primer from Jamestown Distributors, Total Boat range, (www.Jamestowndistributors.com), rubbing down between coats with 120 grit sandpaper.
+I then rolled three coats of Total Boat Flag Blue on each board, again rubbing down between coats, and finishing with 250 grit, which produced a glass like hard finish.

 Finally I painted two coats of Total Boat clear varnish over the whole board, which further increased the shine of the gold paint.